UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <choice id="2" >

 <opt text="<code>'qualitative'</code>">
-I can understand the confusion since quantitative was used for numeric columns but that's because altair recognizes them with a tag of Q for quantitative.
+I can understand the confusion since quantitative was used for numeric columns but that's because Altair recognizes them with a tag of Q for quantitative.

 </opt>